vernalkick/kevinclark/_posts/2013-09-02-looking-at-progressive-enhancements-the-wrong-way.md

 ---
 title: "Looking at Progressive Enhancements the Wrong Way"
 status: live
-categories:
-	- Development
+excerpt: I love video games.
+I’m terrible at most of them.
+But I’m a sucker for a game with a good story.
-	- Opinion
+categories: Development Opinion
 ---

 <figure>